Storing tissue safely

 Freeze dried tissue e.g. bone

 This tissue has undergone a freeze drying process, meaning it does not need special storage temperatures.
 This means normal ambient or room temperature is all that is required and no monitoring or alarm systems are required.
 The packaging must be kept dry and must not be exposed to direct sunlight as this can make the packaging brittle and prone to damage.
-Tissue Services therefore recommends that the tissue is stored in a secure, controlled access, dark, dry place e.g. a drawer or cupboard.
+We therefore recommend that the tissue is stored in a secure, controlled access, dark, dry place e.g. a drawer or cupboard.
 The expiry date is indicated on the pack (normally 3 years from donation).